CBC Catalyst Award

 Proposal Submission Deadline

-- Research Applicants must be tenured or tenure-track faculty with research programs at Northwestern University, the University of Chicago, and/or University of Illinois at Chicago who will jointly engage in collaborative research.
+- Research Applicants must be tenured or tenure-track faculty with research programs at Northwestern University, the University of Chicago, and/or University of Illinois at Chicago and who will jointly engage in collaborative research.

 - Research proposals must have Co-Principal Investigators from at least two of the CBC universities.

 - Proposals should show both innovation and scientific merit.

 - Research teams should demonstrate either a new collaboration or a significantly new direction in an existing collaboration.

 - Research teams should not already be funded for similar research activities.

 - Research projects described in Catalyst applications cannot be under review at federal funding institutions/agencies.